-Mental health is not a matter of fate or a single decision.
+Mental health is neither a matter of fate or any one particular decision.
 It’s largely a matter of habits.

 In my own work as a psychologist, the best way I’ve found to help people strengthen and maintain their mental health is through the cultivation of healthy habits, especially mental habits.

 This doesn’t mean that other factors like your biology or social context don’t matter—they definitely do!
 But for most people, the thing you have most control over is the habits you choose to build and live by.

 Here are four uncommon habits that will improve your mental health.

 Metacognition is the ability to observe and think about your own mind and how it works—and it’s a key ingredient for lasting mental health.

 Most people act on autopilot much of the time, especially when strong emotions are involved:

 - You feel angry and immediately lash out—saying something sarcastic, slamming a door, or even just ruminating in your own mind about how terrible someone else is.